Active Response Training

 Weekend Knowledge Dump- June 2, 2017

 Knowledge to make your life better.
 If you have some free time, check out some of these links this weekend.
 Standards (Part VIII – Trainer Standards) Claude Werner presents a cogent and valuable perspective about the issue of “standards” in the firearms training community.
-How to Become a Firearms Instructor A good article containing concepts […]
+How to Become a Firearms Instructor A good article containing […]

 Posted on June 2, 2017 by Greg Ellifritz in Weekend Knowledge Dump